-lon certainly makes sense to IT administrators because it's been designed with them mind.
-Ion is easy to deploy and manage using the same tools and techniques they use for IE. There's no server component, so Ion works well for in-house and remote workers alike.
-With minimal overhead, and support for 32 and 64-bit versions of Windows, Ion runs everywhere IT administrators need it to.
-Finally, its opt-in design offers a greatly reduced attack surface when compared to running a legacy operating system and browser.
+Ion certainly makes sense to IT administrators because it's been designed with them in mind.
+Ion is easy to deploy and manage using the same tools and techniques they use for Internet Explorer.
+There's no server component, so Ion works well for in-house and remote workers alike.
+With minimal overhead, and support for 32- and 64-bit versions of Windows, Ion runs everywhere IT administrators need it to.
+Finally, it's isolated approach to running legacy browser settings greatly reduces attack surface when compared to running a legacy operating system and browser.

-With Ion integrated into your business, the security and functionality benefits of Windows 7 and a modern Internet Explorer are no longer out of reach.
+With Ion integrated into your business, the security and functionality benefits of Windows 7, Windows 8, and a modern Internet Explorer are no longer out of reach.